 ...is a social practice artist and an internationally-recognized expert in civic engagement and community technology.
-For shy of a decade, she's advised and led innovation + policy initiatives that focus on increasing equitable access to information and public participation in civic life.
+For shy of a decade, they've advised and led innovation + policy initiatives that focus on increasing equitable access to information and public participation in civic life.

 Laurenellen's approach flips the tech-for-the-sake-of-tech table.
 Rather than trust-falling into the "democratizing potential" of new technologies, Laurenellen works with communities (and governments) to co-create and identify tools that best fit local wants and needs.
 Laurenellen's methods are influenced by a variety of organizing and arts traditions and focus on leveraging existing communal assets and creativity to enable greater collaboration in governance.
-She trains other practitioners (inside and out of government) to do the same.
+They train other practitioners (inside and out of government) to do the same.
 In 2014, Laurenellen started the movement to bring this practice (co-design) into civic technology and related fields.
 [More at buildwith.org]

 At the end of 2013, TIME Magazine named them one of 30 People Under 30 Changing the World.
 No pressure, right?